ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 # Quantiles

-* The simplest classification scheme that is based of the data distribution
-  * The data is ranked and broken up by percentiles:
+The simplest classification scheme that is based of the data distributio.
+The data is ranked and broken up by percentiles:
-    * Wih 5 classes, class 1 contains 0-20%, class 2 is 20-40%, class 3 is 40-60%, class 4 is 60-80%, & class 5 is 80-100%
+  * class 1 contains 0-20%, class 2 is 20-40%, class 3 is 40-60%, class 4 is 60-80%, & class 5 is 80-100%